GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-band.md

    curl http://localhost:3000/bands
    ```

-3. Verify the response returns information for all `bands` within the rock-rankers database.
+3. Verify the response returns information for all `bands` within the Rock-Rankers database.

 ```json
    [